fangfufu/Automatic-Parkrun-League-Table-Generator/README.md

 ## TODO
  - A more thorough README
+ - Database slicing, so I get to process a subset of the database
  - Implement + 3pts for the fastest UEA Tri/Athletics Male and Female at each Parkrun.
  - Sort the output table
  - Individual athlete performance analysis